 What do you do?

-Well, I don't love the fact that you punched them, but he had it coming.
+And then he would tell them, and they'd say, all right, well, I don't love the fact that you punched him, but he had it coming.

 You know, some version of that.

-But generally speaking, there was just more discipline, and it helped everybody in the class.
+But generally speaking, there was just more discipline and it helped everybody in the class.

 Now, I don't think we should necessarily go back to the old ways, but somehow you have to solve for the fact that not everybody in the room has the same goal, which is to learn.